SpencerEverly/smbx2-seemod/README.txt

 - Enables online support (Experimental)
 - Reenables os.rename/os.remove
 - Fixes GIF Recording crashing (Coming soon)
-- Redoes Defines to support player2 (Coming soon)
+- Adds the new Misc. commands by MrDoubleA (Coming soon)

 To use this, extract and overwrite everything in your SMBX2 folder, or you can seperately use this on a clean install overwriting those files.